-Any exceptions to the established G.P.A. and GRE minimum criteria, or any other admissions criteria, are made at faculty discretion and grounded on faculty’s overall assessment of the applicant and his/her credentials (e.g., demonstrated record of scholarship and/or specialized research training, strength of the applicant’s prior academic training /institution, strength of applicant’s letters of recommendation, and previous clinical experience).
+Any exceptions to the established G.P.A. and GRE minimum criteria, or any other admissions criteria, are made at faculty discretion and grounded on the faculty’s overall assessment of the applicant and their credentials.
+Credentials include a demonstrated record of scholarship and/or specialized research training, strength of the applicant’s prior academic training/institution, strength of applicant’s letters of recommendation, and previous clinical experience.

 |Core Curriculum I: Foundations of psychological science|